RINEARN/vnano/doc/LANGUAGE.md

     y[1] = 11
     y[2] = 12

 The memory-reference to data of a formal parameter declared with "&" will be shared with reference to data of an actual argument.
-Hence, as demonstrated by the above result, after values of formal parameters "x" and "y" in the function "fun" changed, actual arguments "a" and "b" of caller-side also changed to same values with "x" and "y".
+Hence, as demonstrated by the above result, after values of formal parameters "a" and "b" in the function "fun" changed, actual arguments "x" and "y" of caller-side also changed to same values with "a" and "b".
 This behaviour is called as "call-by-reference".